rchoudhury7/outliers/README.md

 Data
 ----

 The data are NOT stored directly in the git repository.
 Instead, I would suggest to store a *.download file in the corresponding data directory, which contains a download link, where the data set is publicly available.
-See the already existing data sets for an example.
+See the already existing data sets for examples.